-Inexpensive, portable, and efficient, photography umbrellas are one of the simplest kinds of diffusers to use.
-Umbrellas soften and spread the light, allowing for off-camera lighting without the hard, harsh shadows.
+Photography umbrellas are one of the simplest kinds of light modifiers to use.
+They are perfect for beginners as they are inexpensive, portable, and efficient.
+Umbrellas soften and spread the light, allowing for off-camera lighting without harsh shadows.

 As common as photography umbrellas are, they are also often misused.
 Here’s what you need to know to make the most of a photography umbrella.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]